18 Best Edge Computing Companies In 2025

 The company has introduced a new suite of Edge and on-premise cloud services to compete against Amazon AWS and Microsoft Azure.
 These services allow organizations to run 5G Core and Radio Access Network functions at the edge (along with business applications) to support time-sensitive use cases.

 They are also building hardware to run artificial intelligence and deep learning systems at the edge.
 Edge TPU, for instance, is designed to deliver high performance in a small footprint at the edge.
-It complements Google Cloud and Cloud TPU services, providing a cloud-to-edge infrastructure for the deployment of AI-based applications.
+It complements Google Cloud and Cloud TPU services, providing a cloud-to-edge infrastructure for deploying AI-based applications.

 Furthermore, Edge TPU can be beneficial for a wide range of use cases, including voice recognition, anomaly detection, robotics, machine vision, and predictive maintenance.
 It can be efficiently utilized in smart spaces, retail, healthcare, and manufacturing sectors.